Finnish alcohol culture

-In 2012 the total consumption of alcoholic beverages in Finland was 9.6 litres of 100% alcohol per capita, which was five percent less than in 2011.
+In 2023, the total consumption of alcoholic beverages in Finland was 8.7 litres of 100% alcohol per capita, which was 2.4 percent less than in 2022.
 Consumption of alcohol has decreased since 2007.
-The consumption of alcohol in Finland is the second highest in the Nordic countries.
-Since the early 1960s the total consumption of alcohol has quadrupled and negative effects of alcohol have increased.
+The consumption of alcohol in Finland is the highest in the Nordic countries.
+Since the early 1960s, the total consumption of alcohol has quadrupled and negative effects of alcohol have increased.

 In Finnish culture, the state of alcohol intoxication has not been seen as shameful.
 On the contrary, it is praised and seen as a sign of sociality.
 As consumption of alcohol has become more mundane, it has not led to a decrease in alcohol consumption or drinking to intoxication, but has instead had the opposite effect.
 However, the Finnish intoxication-seeking drinking culture is not an exception in the world.
 Not counting European wine cultures, alcohol is usually used in the world as an intoxicant, not as nourishment.